Eastern Distributor

 The Eastern Distributor is a 4.7 km motorway in Sydney, New South Wales, Australia.
-Part of the M1, the motorway links the Sydney central business district with Sydney Airport.
+Part of the M1 and the Sydney Orbital Network, the motorway links the Sydney central business district with the south-east and Sydney Airport.
 The Eastern Distributor separates Sydney's Eastern Suburbs from Sydney's Inner-Southern Suburbs.
 The centre-piece is a 1.7 km tunnel running from Woolloomooloo to Surry Hills.
-Built as a build-own-operate-transfer project, it is 75.1% owned by Transurban.
+Built as a build-own-operate-transfer project, it is 75% owned by Transurban.

-The motorway opened to traffic in December 1999 with the project completed in July 2000.
+The motorway opened to traffic in December 1999, with the project fully completed in July 2000.
 It is only tolled in the northbound direction.

-Transurban considers the southern end of the Cahill Expressway (including the Domain Tunnel) to be part of the Eastern Distributor, and denotes the latter to have a total length of 6 km.
+Transurban considers the southern end of Cahill Expressway (including the Domain Tunnel) to be part of the Eastern Distributor, and denotes the latter to have a total length of 6 km.
 The length of 4.7 km used in this article refers to the length of the motorway constructed in the 1990s between the southern end of Cahill Expressway (Cowper Wharf Road) and the northern end of Southern Cross Drive (Link Road).

+Route

+The Eastern Distributor commences at the southern end of Cahill Expressway and the interchange with Cowper Wharf Road in Woolloomooloo and heads in a southerly direction as a dual-carriageway six-lane surface road, before entering piggyback tunnels shortly afterwards under the suburbs of Woolloomooloo and Darlinghurst, with a subterranean interchange with the Cross City Tunnel for direct connections to the Western Distributor.
+After returning to the surface in Moore Park, it continues south in a trench inside South Dowling Street, before ending at the interchange with Link Road and continuing south as Southern Cross Drive.